 During the program, dedicated staff will be available during drop-off and pick-up to talk with families.
-We will be using the Remind platform to send important updates about field trips, communicate about your student, and contact families immediately in case of emergencies.
+We will be using the Procare platform to send important updates about field trips, communicate about your student, and contact families immediately in case of emergencies.
 You can also use this system to contact us.
-Please look for an email from us to learn more about participating in Remind.
-If you are not able to use Remind, you may call (209) 966-3155 to speak to staff during office hours.
-If there is no answer, please leave a voicemail and we will get back to you as soon as possible.
+Please look for an email from us to learn more about participating in Procare.
+If you are not able to use Procare, you can email June McCrory at june@sierrafoothill.org If you cannot email, please call the Arts Council office at (209) 966-3155